jmo927/TriviaGame/README.md

 ## How well do you know Harry Potter?

+This is your standard average trivia game, but focused on Harry Potter.
+10 questions, see if know as much as I do about the Boy Who Lived.

+Made with JavaScript (jQuery), CSS, and HTML.

 ## Version

-1.0 - Initial Upload.
+1.1 - Got the styles right.
+Added some questions.
+Got the rest working 1.0 - Initial Upload.
 Got most of the functionality right.